Many dentists are happy to treat people with special needs in their practice. But some people have problems finding a dentist who can help them.

 - Inform the dentist about your special health or financial conditions.

 - Ask if the dentist has training and/or experience in treating patients with your specific condition.

-- Ask if the dentist has an interest in treating patients with your specific condition.
+- Ask if the dentist has an interest in helping patients with your specific condition.

-- Find out if the dentist participates in your dental benefit plan (dental insurance program.)
+- Find out if the dentist participates in your dental benefit plan or dental insurance program.

-- Ask if the dental facility is accessible to the disabled.
+- Ask if the premises are accessible to the disabled.

 In addition, the Council suggests that patients with special needs

 - Call or write to the dental director at your state department of public health.